-> A BS degree in environmental studies, geography, planning, political science, sociology, public policy and administration, natural resources, ecology, fisheries or other related discipline is required.
-Experience with social science research or policy is required.
-Essential skills include fluency in Portuguese or demonstrated ability to become fluent, strong English writing, verbal communication, a demonstrated competence with statistics, and ability to work independently and in a team.
+An M.S. degree* in environmental studies, geography, planning, political science, sociology, public policy and administration, natural resources, ecology, fisheries or other related discipline is required.
+Substantive experience with social science research or policy is strongly preferred.
+Fluency in Portuguese is necessary to conduct research.
+Candidates with a demonstrated ability to become fluent will be considered.
+Other essential skills include strong writing and verbal communication, a demonstrated competence in basic statistical analysis, and ability to work independently and in a team.

-> Interested students are encouraged to email the following as a single pdf document: 1) a brief cover letter describing their professional background, relevant research experience and interests, career goals, and reasons for seeking a Ph.D. degree, 2) a current curriculum vitae/resume, 3) names and contact information for three references, and 4) an unofficial copy of transcripts and GRE scores directly to me at firstname.lastname@example.org.
+Interested students are encouraged to email the following as a single pdf document: 1) a brief cover letter describing their professional background, relevant research experience and interests, career goals, and reasons for seeking a Ph.D. degree, 2) a current curriculum vitae/resume, 3) names and contact information for three references, and 4) an unofficial copy of transcripts and GRE scores directly to me at firstname.lastname@example.org.
 Do not submit materials to the Virginia Tech Graduate School at this time.

 Applications will be reviewed as soon as they are received, but materials should be sent before 28 February 2021.